24/7 on-demand availability / safer life at home

 Relatives, neighbors, care services or emergency services are involved only at clear thresholds.

 Described as a relaxed daily flow: real places, routines and events instead of an abstract AI cloud.
-LEA is the calm interface at home; LEO pieces together everyday signals in the background and detects potential danger situations.
+Support adapts in real time to the needs and living situation of loved ones.
+Familiar wording works at home while background orchestration detects potential danger situations and keeps facts traceable for people.

 xx-care Operating Layer in a real home environment